 Vaccine Safety & Effectiveness

 We are confident that the vaccines authorized for use in the U.S. are highly safe and effective.
-Both were developed in the United States and have undergone U.S. Food and Drug Administration (FDA) scrutiny, the most rigorous vaccine approval process on the planet.
-They were found to be over 94% effective in adults, and only 2-10% of clinical trial participants experienced mild to moderate side effects attributable to a normal, healthy immune response.
+All three vaccines were developed in the United States and have undergone U.S. Food and Drug Administration (FDA) scrutiny, the most rigorous vaccine approval process on the planet.
+They were found to be up to 95% effective in adults, and some clinical trial participants experienced mild to moderate side effects attributable to a normal, healthy immune response.

 Stephen M. Hahn, M.D., FDA Commissioner, and Peter Marks, M.D., Ph.D., Director, Center for Biologics Evaluation and Research